Lanagramme/config/config_files/home/vimwiki/projets/veil/stories/Daisy grows.md

  - Maybe to_
  - You know what this meens ?
  - That you wont empty my tea cupboard ?
- - No silly, it means you need a girl's night more than anyone.
+ - No silly, it means YOU need a girl's night more than anyone.
  - Daisy, I_
 - And this time, I will be the one to make you tea, and I will do your hair while you can complain to me about your day.
- - D_ You know what ?
+ - Daisy...
+You know what ?
 I think I would like that.

 Daisy will not join XXX, and will open her own Atelier.
 She will no longer have braids.